How a BJT Transistor Works: Technical Guide

 • Cut-off Region: The base current is zero ($I_B = 0$).
 The transistor behaves like an open switch, blocking current flow between collector and emitter.

 • Active Region: This is the linear amplification zone.
-The collector current ($IC$) is proportional to the base current, determined by the gain factor known as Beta (β) or $h{FE}$.
+The collector current ($I_C$) is proportional to the base current, determined by the gain factor known as Beta (β) or $h_{FE}$.
 Here, $I_C = β cdot I_B$.

 • Saturation Region: The transistor acts as a closed switch.
 Increasing the base current further does not increase the collector current, as it has reached the maximum allowed by the external circuit.